Brne Karnarutić

 Brne Karnarutić (1515–1573) was a Croatian Renaissance poet.
-His most famous work was Vazetje Sigeta grada, a historical epic on the Battle of Szigetvár.
+His most famous work was Vazetje Sigeta grada, a historical epic on the Siege of Szigetvár (1566).

 Life

-He was born in Zadar, probably in 1515, from an old noble family.
+He was born in Zadar, in 1515 or somewhere between 1515 and 1520, to an old noble family, at a time of the Republic of Venice.
 After schooling in Zadar he studied law, probably in Padua.
-He served as a captain in the army of the Republic of Venice, leading a Croatian cavalry squad in the Ottoman–Venetian War (1537–1540).
-Afterwards he worked as a lawyer in Zadar, where he deceased probably in 1573.
+He served as a captain in the Venetian army, leading a Croatian cavalry squad in the Ottoman–Venetian War (1537–1540).
+Afterwards he worked as a lawyer and duke's advisor in Zadar, where he died between 2 February and 27 August in 1573.